sys-uos/TAWNS/README.md

 ## INET' Installation

-Install the INET framework v4.4.1 accoring to [official guide] (https://inet.omnetpp.org/Installation.html).
+Install the INET framework v4.4.1 accoring to [official guide](https://inet.omnetpp.org/Installation.html).
 It is not necessary to build the project yet.

-## Get TAWNS' and install Scaper dependencies
+## Get TAWNS and install Scaper dependencies

 config Omnet++